K. Gunaratnam: Career

+In 1965, Gunaratnam was instrumental in inviting famous Indian actor M G Ramachandran (MGR) to visit Sri Lanka.

 After the box office records in his first film, Gunaratnam produced his second film Warada Kageda in 1954.
 The film introduced Karunaratne Abeysekera as a lyricist, T. B. Ilangaratne as a dialogue writer and Christy Leonard Perera as an actor.
 Meanwhile, Gunaratnam sponsored the publication of Ilangaratne's first novel, "Vilambitha", at the request of his friend Nadesan.
 After that in the same year, he agreed to produce the novel "Radala Piliruwa" by W. A. Silva into a film after Ilangaratne's proposal.
 Eventually, he was associated with the companies as Chairman of K.G.
 Group of Companies, Fuji Graphics Ceylon Ltd. And Photo Kina Ltd. Apart from that, he was the Managing Director of Cine Sounds Sales and Services Ltd., Union Carbide Ceylon Ltd., Asbestos Cement Industries Ltd., Alhambra Hotels Ltd. And United Spinning and Weaving Mills.

 As an industrialist, he manufactured ballpoint pens, corrugated cartons and plastic containers.
 He also developed state-of-the-art yarn spinning and weaving mills at Ja-Ela with 24,000 Swiss Reiter spindles which was being expanded into weaving with 200 Picanol water jet looms with 100 looms having been imported in June 1983.
 They were temporarily stored at the Hendala industrial complex until the foreign engineers were to install them at the weaving mills in Ja-Ela in August 1983.

 Determined to promote his films as well as other Sinhala films, Gunaratnam released the magazine 'Kala' on 20 August 1955.
 In 1956, he produced the film Dosthara.
 Before screening the film, Cinemas Limited released the book 'Mage Jeevitha Viththi' written by Rukmani Devi who acted in the film.
 This is the first book written by a Sinhala actress.
 In 1956, Gunaratnam won the award for the second most popular film in the 1956 'Dinamina' newspaper 'Rangamadala' film competition with 11,243 votes.
 In the following years, he produced many commercially successful films such as Duppathage Duka (1956), Suraya (1857), Vana Mohini (1958).